lakaThabrew/Airport-Runway-Management-System/README.md

+# Airport Runway Management System
+### Based on the dining philosophers problem

+- An international airport has a limited number of runways (e.g., five runways).
+- Multiple airplanes are arriving and departing.
+Each plane needs access to the control tower's clearance and one of the available runways.
+- Planes must wait for their turn, request clearance, and then attempt to access a runway to land or take off.
+- Runway allocation must be handled carefully to avoid all planes waiting for runways and never landing, some planes never landing/taking off, or crashes (runway accessed by more than one plane simultaneously).

 ## Getting Started

 Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Here is a guide to help you get started writing Java code in Visual Studio Code.

 ## Folder Structure